-Menu icon ( = ) > Temp Basal Presets
+Menuicon (≡) > Temp Basal Presets

-- 2. Swipe to scroll up or down, and tap the temp basal preset that you want to activate. - 3.
-To change the duration of the temp basal, tap EDIT. - 4.
-To activate the temp basal, tap ACTIVATE and then tap ACTIVATE again.
+- Swipe to scroll up or down, and tap the temp basal preset you want to activate.
+Note: Tap EDIT if you want to modify the preset. - 3.
+To activate the temp basal, tap ACTIVATE, and then tap ACTIVATE again.